SeanChenxy/seanchenxy.github.io/index.md

 <br/>
 ### Research Interests

 I have been focusing on object detection/tracking for underwater robotics since I started my PhD in 2015.
-My reseach interests lie in the joint field of robotics and computer vision, including but not limited to scene perception, 3D human/object/scene understanding, and human-machine interaction.
+My reseach interests lie in the joint field of robotics, graphics, and computer vision, including but not limited to human digitalization, 3D geometry understanding, and human-machine interaction.

 ### News
+**2022/6/30** Had one paper accepted by ACM MM 2022 about monocular hand reconstruction.
-**2022/4/2** Our book *Visual Perception and Control of Underwater Robots* was Highly Recommended by [CHOICE Reviews](https://www.choice360.org/products/choice-reviews/).
+<br/>**2022/4/2** Our book *Visual Perception and Control of Underwater Robots* was Highly Recommended by [CHOICE Reviews](https://www.choice360.org/products/choice-reviews/).
 <br/>**2022/3/2** Had one paper accepted by CVPR 2022 about monocular hand reconstruction.
 <br/>**2022/2/25** Had one paper accepted by IEEE Transactions on Cybernetics about few-shot object detection.
 <br/>**2021/9/1** [Hand3DResearch](https://github.com/SeanChenxy/Hand3DResearch) was released to track recent works in 3D hand tasks.